loan-broker-cphb/loan-broker/README.md

 This will start up the rulebase, all the banks and the project itself.

 ### Loan Broker System Design

+> _There are two ways of components integration that we used for the loan broker system, through SOAP/REST web service and messaging with RabbitMQ.
+We have implemented each components in Spring Boot which widely supports amqp, REST web service and SOAP web service.
+See the system design below wherein it clearly shows which components uses messaging and which are integrated through web service._

 ![image](https://user-images.githubusercontent.com/16150075/48804176-3343a480-ed14-11e8-8c38-01a4f67fe50a.png)

 ### The Message Flow